mrjasonweaver/mrjasonweaver/README.md

 ## 👋 Hi, I’m Jason
 - 👀 I’m interested in [3D on the web](https://jasonweaver.name/tag/3d/)
 - 🌱 I’m currently [learning Three.js](https://jasonweaver.name/tag/three-js/)
-- 💞️ I’m looking to collaborate on 3D/VR games
+- 💞️ I’m looking to collaborate on WebGL and WebXR games

 <!---
 mrjasonweaver/mrjasonweaver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.